-Caltrans provides inner-city rail service to more than 4.5 passengers per year on three different routes.
-Caltrans has a highway-rail grade crossing improvement program with different funding sources: 23 U.S. Code § 1103(c) funds for crossing improvements and high-speed rail corridors from the FHWA Highway Trust Fund but administered through FRA, Federal Section 130 funds for grade separation.
-These programs provide more than \$35 million a year for safety improvements at grade crossings; however, California does not have specific financial aid programs for improvements at private crossings.
+The California Department of Transportation (Caltrans) provides inner-city rail service to over four and a half million passengers a year on three different routes.
+Caltrans has a highway-rail grade crossing improvement program with different funding sources: 23 U.S. Code §1103(c) funds for crossing improvements and high-speed rail corridors from the FHWA Highway Trust Fund but administered through FRA, Federal Section 130 funds from and distributed by FHWA for improvements on public crossings, and State § 190 funds for grade separation.
+These programs provide over \$35 million a year for safety improvements at grade crossings; however, California does not have specific financial aid programs for improvements at private crossings.
 The State has used Federal 1010 and 1103 funding for high-speed rail corridor to consolidate and close private crossings.
 In most cases, the railroads and private crossing owners have shared the cost of improvements at private crossings.

 Most private crossings in California do not have train-activated warning devices, have poor crossing surfaces, and have poor approach surfaces.
-The State has limited funding for private crossing improvements; however, when Caltrans upgrades State-owned track, it replaces and upgrades the cross buck signage at private crossings.
+The State has limited funding for private crossing improvements; however, when Caltrans upgrades State-owned track, it replaces and upgrades the crossbuck signage at private crossings.
 State funds have not been used to pay directly for these improvements; contracts and agreements are structured so that funds do not go through the railroad or private crossing owner.

 Caltrans believes that some Federal agency should take a leadership role in developing standards or guidelines for crossing protection, consolidation, and clear, safe operation at private crossings.
 These guidelines should be similar to those that are put forth in the MUTCD.
-In addition, Caltrans feels there is a need to investigate low-cost warning devices and that the Federal Government should take a more proactive approach to providing funding for improvements at private crossings, such as through §§ 1010 and 1103.
+In addition, Caltrans feels there is a need to investigate low-cost warning devices and that the Federal government should take a more proactive approach to providing funding for improvements at private crossings, such as through §§ 1010 and 1103.